 - Write accurate and unique description tags for each and every page.

 - Craft content that caters to site visitors first and search engine crawlers by default.
-Default being well written focused content is naturally “SEO’d”.
+Default being that well written focused content is naturally “SEO’d”.

 - Your site is SSL secured.